-Resolution of disputes.
+§ 5 Resolution of disputes.

-- A. Any person who seeks to complain about the operation of a farm may, notwithstanding pursuing any other available remedy, file a grievance with the Selectboard, the Zoning Enforcement Officer, or the Board of Health, depending upon the nature of the grievance.
+Any person who seeks to complain about the operation of a farm may, notwithstanding pursuing any other available remedy, file a grievance with the Selectboard, the Zoning Enforcement Officer, or the Board of Health, depending upon the nature of the grievance.
 The filing of the grievance does not suspend the time within which to pursue any other available remedies that the aggrieved may have.
-The Zoning Enforcement Officer or the Selectboard may forward a copy of the grievance to the Agricultural Advisory Council or its agent, which shall review and facilitate the resolution of the grievance and report its recommendations to the referring Town authority within an agreed upon time frame. - B. The Board of Health, except in cases of imminent danger or public health risk, may forward a copy of the grievance review and facilitate the resolution of the grievance, and report its recommendations to the Board of Health within an agreed upon time frame.
+The Zoning Enforcement Officer or the Selectboard may forward a copy of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance and report its recommendations to the referring Town authority within an agreed upon time frame.

+B The Board of Health, except in cases of imminent danger or public health risk, shall forward a copy of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance involving all concerned parties, and report its recommendations to the Board of Health within an agreed-upon time.

-Severability clause.
+§ 6 Severability clause.